sheldonhull/digital-garden/notes/posts/2022/2022-03-24-using-randomization-for-pulumi-kubernetes-resources.md

 ## Logical Names

-Pulumi requires unique logical names (URN) for tracking the state of resources.
+Pulumi requires unique logical names (URN) for tracking the state of resources.<!-- more -->
 I ran into an issue with this once I expanded to a multi-cluster deployment since Pulumi began erroring on the logical name not being unique.
 Let's say you are defining a service: